Split Cycle: A New Condorcet Consistent Voting Method Independent of Clones and Immune to Spoilers: Participation

 On the right, we show the margin graph of the profile $\mathbf{P}+\mathbf{P}'$ where $\mathbf{P}'$ is a two-voter profile whose two voters both have $c\mathbf{P}_i'b\mathbf{P}_i'd\mathbf{P}_i'a$.
 Although both voters have $b\mathbf{P}'_id$, we go from $SC(\mathbf{P})=\{b\}$ to $SC(\mathbf{P}+\mathbf{P}')=\{d\}$.\end{proof}

-In our view, the example in the proof of Proposition \ref{ResCoalPart} shows that resolute coalitional participation is too strong to require.
+In our view, the examples in the proof of Proposition \ref{ResCoalPart} show that participation is too strong to require.
 Its violation can be rationalized as follows.
-In $\mathbf{P}$, $d$ is defeated by $a$; yet with the two new voters having $d\mathbf{P}_i'a$, $d$ is no longer defeated by $a$ (or anyone else) in $\mathbf{P}+\mathbf{P}'$.
-In $\mathbf{P}$, $b$ is not defeated by $c$ (or anyone else); yet with the two new voters having $c\mathbf{P}_i'b$, $b$ becomes defeated by $c$ in $\mathbf{P}+\mathbf{P}'$.
-In short, the two new voters help $d$ against its main threat, $a$, and hurt $b$ against its main threat, $c$, resulting in the change of the winning set from $\{b\}$ to $\{d\}$.
-It does not matter, in this case, that the two new voters help $b$ against $d$, because $b$ and $d$ do not threaten to defeat each other in the presence of the cycles.
+In $\mathbf{P}$, $d$ is defeated by $a$; yet with the new voter(s) having $d\mathbf{P}_i'a$, $d$ is no longer defeated by $a$ (or anyone else) in $\mathbf{P}+\mathbf{P}'$.
+In $\mathbf{P}$, $b$ is not defeated by $c$ (or anyone else); yet with the new voter(s) having $c\mathbf{P}_i'b$, $b$ becomes defeated by $c$ in $\mathbf{P}+\mathbf{P}'$.
+In short, the new voters help $d$ against its main threat, $a$, and hurt $b$ against its main threat, $c$, resulting in the change of the winning set from $\{b\}$ to $\{d\}$.
+It does not matter, in this case, that the new voters help $b$ against $d$, because $b$ and $d$ do not threaten to defeat each other in the presence of the cycles.

-More decisively, if $b$ is the unique winner for the margin graph on the left above, then $d$ must be the unique winner for the margin graph on the right above, assuming a neutrality property for margin graphs---that the names assigned to nodes do not matter---satisfied by Split Cycle (and the methods in Appendices~\ref{RankedPairsAppendix}-\ref{UncoveredAppendix}).
+In the example used in the proof of Proposition \ref{ResCoalPart}.\ref{ResCoalPart2}, there is a powerful symmetry argument: if $b$ is the unique winner for the margin graph on the left above, then $d$ must be the unique winner for the margin graph on the right above, assuming a neutrality property for margin graphs---that the names assigned to nodes do not matter---satisfied by Split Cycle (and the methods in Appendices~\ref{RankedPairsAppendix}-\ref{UncoveredAppendix}).

-\begin{definition} A voting method $F$ satisfies \textit{margin graph neutrality} if for any profiles $\mathbf{P}$ and $\mathbf{P}'$, if there is a weighted directed graph isomorphism $h: \mathcal{M}(\mathbf{P})\to \mathcal{M}(\mathbf{P}')$, then $F(\mathbf{P}')=h[F(\mathbf{P})]$. \end{definition} For example, the map $c\mapsto a$, $a\mapsto c$, $b\mapsto d$, $d\mapsto b$ is a weighted directed graph isomorphism from the margin graph on the left above to the margin graph on the right above (imagine turning the margin graph on the left $180^\circ$---then it matches the margin graph on the right except for the names of nodes).
+\begin{definition} A voting method $F$ satisfies \textit{margin graph neutrality} if for any profiles $\mathbf{P}$ and $\mathbf{P}'$, if there is a weighted directed graph isomorphism $h: \mathcal{M}(\mathbf{P})\to \mathcal{M}(\mathbf{P}')$, then $F(\mathbf{P}')=h[F(\mathbf{P})]$. \end{definition} For example, the map $c\mapsto a$, $a\mapsto c$, $b\mapsto d$, $d\mapsto b$ is a weighted directed graph isomorphism from the margin graph on the left in the proof of Proposition \ref{ResCoalPart}.\ref{ResCoalPart2} to the margin graph on the right (imagine turning the margin graph on the left $180^\circ$---then it matches the margin graph on the right except for the names of nodes).
 Despite the fact that the right margin graph is obtained from the left margin graph by adding two voters who rank $b$ over $d$, candidate $b$ on the left and candidate $d$ on the right are in isomorphic situations.
 Thus, if $b$ is the winner on the left, $d$ must be the winner on the right by margin graph neutrality.

 Finally, note that the phenomenon with $b$ and $d$ above can happen only when $b$ and $d$ are in a cycle.
 Indeed, we have the following version of participation when the two relevant candidates are cycle free.